 Is the likely effect positive or negative? (please tick all that apply) Please describe the effect and evidence that supports this and if appropriate who you have consulted with Is action possible to mitigate adverse Details of action planned including dates, or why action is not possible Positive Negative None impacts?
 Age Х Broadgate spaces have been widened, cleaning and tackling pigeons has reduced slip hazards and overall this has improved accessibility.
-NA Disability including carers (see Glossary) X Neutral maintaining status quo.
-We will be exploring usage in further detail to determine whether more is required.
-NA Will carry out an assessment following further surveys and look at whether the City Council need to do more.
+NA Disability including carers (see Glossary) X Strategy also commits to undertake a review of disabled space provision, taking into account on street provision also offered by NA Will carry out an assessment following further surveys and look at whether the City

+LCC Council need to do more.
 Gender re- assignment X I do not believe that the policy affects gender reassignment and so its implementation does not have an impact in that regard.
-NA

-Pregnancy and maternity X Broadgate spaces have been widened, cleaning and tackling pigeons has reduced slip hazards and overall this has improved accessibility.
+NA Pregnancy and maternity X Broadgate spaces have been widened, cleaning and tackling pigeons has reduced slip hazards and overall this has improved accessibility.
 NA Will be looking at Lucy Tower and considering other car parks for space widening.
 Race X I do not believe that the policy affects race and so its implementation does not have an impact in that regard.
 NA Religion or belief X I do not believe that the policy affects religion or beliefs and so its implementation does not have an impact in that regard.
 NA Sex X I do not believe that the policy affects sex and so its implementation does not have an impact in that regard.
 NA Sexual orientation X I do not believe that the policy affects sexual orientation and so its implementation does not have an impact in that regard.
-NA Marriage/civil partnership X I do not believe that the policy affects marriage/civil partnership and so its implementation does not have an impact in that regard.
-NA Human Rights (see page 8) X I do not believe that the policy affects human rights and so its implementation does not have an impact in that regard.
+NA Marriage/civil partnership Х I do not believe that the policy affects marriage/civil partnership and so its implementation does not have an impact in that regard.
+NA Human Rights (see page 8) Х I do not believe that the policy affects human rights and so its implementation does not have an impact in that regard.
 NA

-^{}Evidence could include information from consultations; voluntary group feedback; satisfaction and usage data (i.e. complaints, surveys, and service data); and reviews of previous strategies
+\Evidence could include information from consultations; voluntary group feedback; satisfaction and usage data (i.e. complaints, surveys, and service data); and reviews of previous strategies

 Did any information gaps exist?
 Y/N/NA If so what were they and what will you do to fill these?
-No NA NA NA
+No NA NA